freeradical13/freeradical13.github.io/index.md

 #### Fungi

-[Fungi][] (singular fungus) are a kingdom of single- or multi-cellular eukaryotic organisms which are similar to animals in that they are heterotrophs (no photosynthesis) but different in that they have cell walls made of chitin.
+[Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are similar to animals in that they are heterotrophs (no photosynthesis) but different in that they have cell walls made of chitin.
 Fungi includes yeasts, molds, and mushrooms.

+#### Protists

+[Protists][] are something of a catch-all kingdom of mostly unicellular (and some multi-cellular) eukaryotic organisms which don't fit into other kingdoms.

 ### Cell Death